 Early Life & Education

-Mark Svensson was born and raised in Orangetown, New York.
-After graduating from Pearl River High School, Mark began his post-secondary education as a student in Rockland Community College's nationally renowned M/TS Honors Program.
+Mark and his seven siblings grew up in Orangetown, New York.
+His mother Miriam Holzer was born in Israel and immigrated to the United States at a young age.
+His father Kenneth Svensson, a native of Rockland, is a practicing physician in Nyack for the past 35 years.
+After graduating from Pearl River High School, Mark began his post-secondary education as a student in Rockland Community College's M/TS Honors Program.
 There, he received his Associate's degree and was selected to serve the Commencement Ceremony's student speaker.
-While at RCC, Mark became the first, and only student, in school history chosen from more than 1,500 nominees nationwide to be a member of the All-USA Community College Academic Team.
+While at RCC, Mark became the first and only student in school history to be chosen from more than 1,500 nominees to be a member of the All-USA Community College Academic Team.
 Mark received his Bachelor's degree in Government from Georgetown University in Washington, D.C, graduating with high honors.
 He received his Master's degree from The George Washington University's Graduate School of Political Management.
-He received his Juris Doctorate on full scholarship as a Distinguished Scholar from Seton Hall University School of Law.
+He received his Juris Doctorate on full scholarship as a Distinguished Scholar recipient from Seton Hall University School of Law.

 Professional & Voluntary Experience